-Chardonnay, America's number one selling white wine varietal, continues to climb the production ladders to emerge as the most beloved of dry white wines in the U.S. The Chardonnay grape itself also contributes to the wine's popularity.
+The chardonnay grape itself contributes to the wine's popularity.
 Made from green-skinned grapes, Chardonnay is a relatively “low-maintenance” vine that adapts well to a variety of climates, resulting in fairly high yields worldwide.

 These high yields translate into millions of bottles of Chardonnay wines.
-As a result, you can buy a good bottle of Chardonnay for under $15.
-Burgundy is Chardonnay's motherland, with white Burgundy (aka "Bourgogne Blanc") and Chablis the common bottle label clues for the grape when place names reign.
+As a result, you can buy a good bottle of chardonnay for under $15.
+But you can also buy an elegant bottle for ten times more.

 Chardonnay Flavor Profile

-Chardonnay brings an impressive range of flavors from the expected buttered, oak influences to the fresh, fruit flavors of apple, pear, tropical, citrus and melon, leaving a lasting palate impression.
+Chardonnay brings an impressive range of flavors from the expected buttered, oak influences to the fresh, fruit flavors of apple, pear, tropical, citrus, and melon, leaving a lasting palate impression.
 Chardonnay has taken some heat, especially in New World growing regions, for being overly manipulated by oak.
-As a result, the pendulum is swinging and many places like California and Chile are backing off the oak and presenting bottles of Chardonnay that carry "unoaked" or "naked" tags on label lines.
+As a result, the pendulum is swinging and many places like California and Chile are backing off the oak and presenting bottles of chardonnay that carry "unoaked" or "naked" tags on their label lines.

 Chardonnay Food Pairing

-Key Producers: Beringer, Bouchard Aine & Fils, Chalk Hill, Chateau Montelena, Clos du Bois, Clos Du Val, Concannon, Cono Sur, Faiveley, Ferrari-Carano, Grgich Hills, JJ Vincent, Kendall-Jackson, Kistler, La Crema, Landmark, Robert Oatley, Rodney Strong, Rombauer, Shafer Vineyards
+Key producers of chardonnay include Beringer, Bouchard Aine & Fils, Chalk Hill, Chateau Montelena, Clos du Bois, Clos Du Val, Concannon, Cono Sur, Faiveley, Ferrari-Carano, Grgich Hills, JJ Vincent, Kendall-Jackson, Kistler, La Crema, Landmark, Robert Oatley, Rodney Strong, Rombauer, and Shafer Vineyards.